 In the moment when I can give myself the win, I am practicing self-compassion.
 Not because I want to give myself permission to eat crap every week (if I ever end up buying multiple frozen pizzas at one time again, we need to talk), but when I practice self-compassion, I CAN MOVE BEYOND THE LAPSE FASTER.
 It’s not about letting myself off the hook, but about acknowledging that it’s fine, and there’s nothing I can do about it now, so I might as well just MOVE ON.
 One of my favorite sayings is, “Yesterday was over last night” because it’s a reminder to me that if I don’t actively DECIDE to move on, I am still holding on to misery that I can do nothing about, EXCEPT what I CHOOSE to do moving forward.
 So I might as well just move forward with greater awareness and quit the guilt.

-Self-compassion a willingness to look at our own mistakes and shortcomings with kindness.
+Self-compassion is a willingness to look at our own mistakes and shortcoming with kindness.
 It’s about giving up negative self-judgment, but also NOT about letting yourself off the hook.

 This is a VERY important distinction, because I believe this is why many of us feel like we cannot afford to practice self-compassion, because we believe that somehow the guilt & negative-talk spurs us to action.
-Like, without out, we’d just give up and give in.
+Like, without it, we’d just give up and give in to every dietary whim.
 We think, “Aren’t people who are harder on themselves the ones who ultimately are most likely to succeed??”
 Not the case.
 In fact, new studies are coming out to show that practicing self-compassion ensures we are MORE LIKELY to achieve our goals.
 Hard to believe, but true.
 You can be self-compassionate while still striving to achieve challenging goals.

 Does feeling guilty serve to keep us in line?